uikit/uikit-site/docs/pages/javascript-utilities.md

 ### isDocument

-This function is used to check whether a variable is a Document Object.
+TODO: to check whether a variable is a Document Object.
 The following parameter may be passed to the function.

 | Parameter | Type | Default | Description                         |